lakshmankumar12/nixPowerToolNotes/bashNotes.md

 cat <&4

+/proc/pid/fd/3 is a way to access the file.

 ```
 * Note that in the above, the name is gone off the file-system.
 * But the file can be read by `/proc/<pid>/fd`